 These new pollinator gardens encourage meaningful intergenerational interactions with individuals about the environment, as well as contribute positively to creating habitats where butterflies can thrive.

-Community activities for all ages
+Held community activities for all ages

 With Oak Park and River Forest school groups, congregations, nonprofits, and more, we offered events and activities to help inform residents about butterflies, especially monarchs, including some of the dangers they face and what can be done to help.